djpasseyjr/ShinePDMP/README.md

 ![Plot of 10 Simulated Drinking Days](https://github.com/djpasseyjr/ShinePDMP/raw/main/Latex/DrinkingModel/individual_w_equation.png)
 This produces a probabalistic sequence of drinks.
 The mood function `m(t)` and drinking opportunities `e` are supplied apriori.
 (Here `m(t)` is sinusoidal and `e ~ Exponential(1)`) We couple this model with other individuals by providing a social network and the additional rule that each time your neighbors drink, you receive an opportunity to drink.
 This is visualized below:
 ![Raster Plot of drinking](https://github.com/djpasseyjr/ShinePDMP/raw/main/Latex/DrinkingModel/coupled_drinking_raster.png) Here, a point at `(x, y)` represents a drink taken at time `x` by individual with id number `y`.
-For example, all points that fall on the line `y=6` were taken by individual 6.
+For example, all points that fall on the line `y=6` represent drinks taken by individual 6.
 Point colors are the result of a clustering algorithm applied to the social network.
 We see that individuals are more likely to drink with other individuals in their own cluster.
 This can be seen by observing the differing behavior of the orange and green clusters at time=35.

 ### Contents
 #### Directories